Astrid Mannes

-Astrid Mannes (born 2 January 1967) is a German author and politician (CDU).
-From 2017 to 2021, she served as a member of the national parliament ("Bundestag"), directly elected as a member for constituency of Darmstadt.
+Astrid Mannes (born 2 January 1967) is a German author and politician of the Christian Democratic Union (CDU) who has served as a member of the national parliament ("Bundestag") from 2017 to 2021 and again since 2024.

+For her first term, Mannes was directly elected as a member for constituency of Darmstadt.

 Early life and education

 Astrid Luise Mannes was born into a Protestant family in Hilden, a mid-sized industrial town a short distance to the east of Düsseldorf.
 She grew up in the town, where she attended the Helmholtz-Gymnasium (secondary school), successfully passing her school final exams (Abitur) in 1986.
 Her degree, for which she studied between 1986 and 1990, embraced history, political sciences and public law.
 She received her degree in 1991.

 Early career

 During 1991/92 Mannes worked as a personal assistant to Herbert Czaja who at that time was president (described in at least one source as "the controversial president") of the Federation of Expellees ("Bund der Vertriebenen"), an organisation originally formed in 1957 to represent the interests of ethnic German victims of the ethnic cleansing east of the Oder–Neisse line during 1944-1950.
 Between 1992 and 2000 she was employed as a research assistant in the then recently relocated Bundestag.
 During this time she worked both for the CDU/CSU parliamentary group as a whole and for several individual Bundestag members.

 Between 2000 and 2007 Mannes held a succession of relatively short-term appointments, while keeping in touch with the world of politics.
 From 2001 till 2003 she was a press spokeswoman for the German Didacta Association ("Deutschen Didacta Verband"), a lobbying organisation representing businesses involved in education and training.
 She also found time to work on her doctorate, which she received from the University of Dortmund in 2005.
 Her dissertation was a biography of Constantin Fehrenbach, a long-forgotten (by many) German chancellor during the early days of German democracy.